Yingxuan-Selina-Bian/Yingxuan-Selina-Bian/README.md

-# Hi, I'm Selina Bian! 👋
+# Hi, This is Selina Bian! 👋
 - MS in Business Analytics Candidate @ UC Davis
 - Ex-Intern at Budweiser, TikTok, & BCG
 - Enthusiastic about transforming data into actionable business insights.